alexhuangweijie/mydmrg-matlab/README.md

 containing these editions:

 1.dmrg2019
-containing the t-dmrg
+contains the t-dmrg

 2.dmrg2020
 fixed the kron problem-improved the efficiency-can calculate with large m

 3.kitaev chain
-currently working on adjusting  it
+currently working on   it